This is a personal story. It’s about my grandson Dawson.

 After doing these programs I started doing better things than I did in the past.
 My grammar had improved a lot in the past few weeks.
 And my literacy has done the same.

 Now I read books with 20 or over chapters.
 When I read I feel positive and happy about what can happen if I do more.
 I like to read a series of books including long books, short books and many other types.
 And I enjoy reading more than I used to.

 So what did I learn from this experience with Dawson?

 It has reinforced how powerful Fast ForWord can be.
-The language program he completed is one of the two brain training programs built by Dr Michael Merzenich and his colleagues specifically for primary students.
+The first program he completed is one of the two brain training programs built by Dr Michael Merzenich and his colleagues specifically for primary students.
 The seven exercises in this program contain no text.
-The follow-up program, Fast ForWord Language to Reading introduces text.
+The follow-up program then introduces text.